w4rhol/zanthror/README.md

 ## Acknowledgments

 - **Suzanna I. Vidmar, Tim J. Cole & Huiqi Pan** for the original zbmicat implementation
-- **Tim J. Cole** for the sitar package
+- **Tim J. Cole** for the [sitar](https://github.com/statist7/sitar) package

 ## Citation

-If you use zanthror in your research, please run:
+If you use zanthror in your research, please derive a citation from:

 ```
 citation("zanthror")